Old Village of Mount Pleasant SC: Mount Pleasant’s History

 ) Mt.
 Pleasant Presbyterian and St. Andrews Episcopal in 1970.
 Charleston Archive, CCPL.

 City Directory ad for the Mount Pleasant ferry to Hibben’s landing.

-Development crept into Mount Pleasant after the Grace Bridge opened in 1929, and several new subdivisions cropped up East of the Cooper.
+Development crept into the Old Village of Mount Pleasant SC after the Grace Bridge opened in 1929, and several new subdivisions cropped up East of the Cooper.
 There are several houses in Old Village and to the north of Royall Drive that date to this era of growth.
 The Pearman Bridge opened in 1966 to keep up with development.
-Mount Pleasant’s population has increased exponentially in the last thirty years, but preservation minded residents and politicians saw the writing on the wall and moved to create the Old Village Historic Commission in 1989, which has allowed the area to retain its unique character and small town scale.
+Mount Pleasant’s population has increased exponentially in the last thirty years, but preservation minded residents and politicians saw the writing on the wall and moved to create the Old Village of Mount Pleasant History Commission in 1989, which has allowed the area to retain its unique character and small town scale.
 The Village was also added to the National Register of Historic Places in 1973.

 A state historical marker for the Old Village.